ksu-cis400-fall2025/lectureNotes-Fall2025/week09-oct20-24/wedOct22-notes.md

 	- How can the **Order** properties (Subtotal, Tax, Total) automatically update when an item is customized?
 	- ### Step 1: Attach a PropertyChanged Handler

-	  When you add an item to the order:
+	  In Add, attach to item's PropertyChanged:

 	  ```
 	  item.PropertyChanged += HandleOrderChanges;
 	  ```
 	- ### Step 2: Implement the Event Handler

-	  Write the `HandleOrderChanges` method:
+	  Then, write the `HandleOrderChanges` method:

 	  ```
 	  private void HandleOrderChanges(object sender, PropertyChangedEventArgs e)